particle-iot/docs/src/content/api.md

 To subscribe to an event stream, make a GET request to one of the following endpoints.
 This will open a Server-Sent Events (SSE) stream, i.e., a TCP socket that stays open.
 In each case, the event name filter in the URI is optional.
+When specifying an event name filter, published events will be limited to those events with names that begin with the specified string.
+For example, specifying an event name filter of 'temp' will return events with names 'temp' and 'temperature'.

 SSE resources: